Jefferson Davis: 1861

 In addition to being the constitutional commander-in-chief of the Confederacy, Davis was operational military leader as the military departments reported directly to him.
-Many people, including Generals Joseph E. Johnston and Major General Leonidas Polk, thought he would direct the fighting, but he left that to his generals.
+He left the directing of the fighting to his generals, some of whom, including Joseph E. Johnston and Leonidas Polk, had thought he would do it himself.

 Major fighting in the East began when a Union army advanced into northern Virginia in July 1861.
 It was defeated at Manassas by two Confederate forces commanded by Beauregard and Joseph Johnston.
 After the battle, Davis had to manage disputes with the two generals, both of whom felt they did not get the recognition they deserved.

 In the West, Davis had to address a problem caused by another general.
 Kentucky, which was leaning toward the Confederacy, had declared its neutrality.
 In September 1861, Polk violated the state's neutrality by occupying Columbus, Kentucky.
 Secretary of War Walker ordered him to withdraw.
 Davis initially agreed with Walker, but changed his mind and allowed Polk to remain.
 The violation led Kentucky to request aid from the Union, effectively losing the state for the Confederacy.
 Walker resigned as secretary of war and was replaced by Judah P. Benjamin.
-Davis appointed General Albert Sidney Johnston, as commander of the Western Military Department that included much of Tennessee, Kentucky, western Mississippi, and Arkansas.
+Davis appointed General Albert Sidney Johnston, as commander of the Western Military Department, which included much of Tennessee, Kentucky, western Mississippi, and Arkansas.

 1862

-In February 1862, the Confederate defenses in the West collapsed when Union forces captured Forts Henry, Donelson, and nearly half the troops in A. S. Johnston's department.
+In February 1862, the Confederate defenses in the West collapsed when Union forces captured Forts Henry and Donelson, and nearly half the troops in A. S. Johnston's department.
 Within weeks, Kentucky, Nashville and Memphis were lost, as well as control of the Tennessee and Cumberland Rivers.
 The commanders responsible for the defeat were Brigadier Generals Gideon Pillow and John B. Floyd, political generals that Davis had been required to appoint.
 Davis gathered troops defending the Gulf Coast and concentrated them with A. S. Johnston's remaining forces.
 Davis favored using this concentration in an offensive.
 Johnston attacked the Union forces at Shiloh in southwestern Tennessee on April 6.
 The attack failed, and Johnston was killed.
 General Beauregard took command, falling back to Corinth, Mississippi, and then to Tupelo, Mississippi.
 When Beauregard then put himself on leave, Davis replaced him with General Braxton Bragg.